-Gift Acceptance Frequently Asked Questions
+Gift Acceptance FAQs

-We’re an independent Swiss non-profit, set up to bring new private and philanthropic support to WHO.
+The WHO Foundation is an independent Swiss non-profit, set up to bring new private and philanthropic support to WHO.
 To make sure that donor support contributes the goal of advancing public health and poses no conflict of interest, we follow a strict Gift Acceptance Policy.
-Every potential donor goes through a thorough review process, and we have both a Whistleblowing Policy and a soon-to-be-finalized Conflict of Interest Policy to strengthen safeguards.
+Every potential donor goes through a thorough review process.
+Our Gift Acceptance Policy aligns with principles of WHO’s Framework for Engagement with Non-State Actors (FENSA), so that every gift we accept supports WHO’s public health mission while maintaining WHO’s independence.

 Donations to the WHO Foundation have no bearing on WHO’s policy-making, which remains solely under WHO’s mandate and governance.